FynnFreyer/sudokun/README.md

     - column
     - box

+For the first point (dismissal of candidates), we can compare against the union of row/col/box cells (excluding the cell itself of course).
+For the second point on the other hand (setting of unique candidates), we have to check against the cells in the row/col/box without throwing them together.

 This is not sufficient to solve all valid sudokus, but it mimics the approach a human would choose.

 I am intrigued by the idea of supplementing this with brute-force and backtracking, once the constraint based algorithm doesn't produce improvements.
 An interesting, albeit daunting solution would be Knuths [Algorithm X](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf), and if I ever have 5 years, to understand and implement it, I might do so.

 # Input file format